India’s budget hotel startup Oyo enters co-working business with $30 million Innov8 acquisition – TechCrunch

 At a press conference in New Delhi, Rohit Kapoor, CEO of New Real Estate Businesses, said Oyo plans to have 50 Oyo Workspaces centres by the end of the year and aims to make it the largest co-working business in Asia by the end of next year.

 As part of the announcement, Oyo confirmed that it has acquired Innov8, a co-working startup with over 200 employees and 16 operational centres.
-The four-year-old startup, which had raised about $4 million to date, was acquired for about $30 million, two sources familiar with the matter told TechCrunch.
+The four-year-old startup was acquired for about $30 million, two sources familiar with the matter told TechCrunch.

 Innov8 is one of the three in-house brands that is part of Oyo Workspaces.
 The other two brands — Workflo and Powerstation — are aimed at people who are looking for more economical offering.
 A user could access one of these co-working spaces for as low as Rs 6,999 ($102) a month.
 Innov8 has been positioned as a premium option.